-How to Answer "Why Do You Want This Job?" in an Interview (With Examples)
+How to Answer "Why Do You Want This Job?" in an Interview (2026 Guide + Examples)

-Learn how to answer 'Why do you want this job?' and 'Why this company?' in a job interview.
-Includes a simple framework, real examples by role, and the most common mistakes to avoid.
+How to answer 'Why do you want this job?', 'Why are you applying for this position?' and 'Why did you apply?' in an interview.
+A simple framework, sample answers by role (including no experience), and mistakes to avoid.

 "Why do you want this job?"

-Sometimes it sounds like "Why our company?" or "What attracted you to this role?" or simply "Why did you apply?"
+Sometimes it sounds like "Why are you applying for this position?", "Why did you apply for this job?", "What attracted you to this role?", or simply "Why this company?"

 It's one of the most common interview questions.
 And yet, most candidates answer it too vaguely, too generically, or in a way that's entirely about themselves.